tiesen243/create-yukie-app/README.md

 ## Getting Started

-First, add the following to your `.env.local` file:
+First, add the following to your `.env` file:

 ```bash
 # .env.local